-Best Melbourne Bars
+Best Bars in Melbourne 2021

-Hihou - CBD
+Heartbreaker - CBD

 Boilermaker House is one of Melbourne's most atmospheric bars.
 From the same family as Eau De Vie, the concept of a boilermaker bar is a winner.
 We imbibed beer and matching whisky pairings, as well as first class food.

 The magical pairing of beer and whisky is the ket at Speakeasy's second venture in Melbourne, Boilermaker House.
 With 750 whiskies and around 40 beers there is no lack of matching potential; for every and any occasion!
 The World Loves Melbourne enjoyed a top notch event at Boilermaker House during Good Beer Week with boilermakers the feature.
-Check out our Best Bars in Melbourne.

 We experiences the breadth of styles and depth of enjoyment that can be found in a humble matching of grain based beverages.